timgaleckas/hierarchical_config/README.markdown

        web:
          hostname: "the.production.com"

-After requiring 'autoconfig' you should expect ApplicationConfig structure that will contain all the information.
-In production environment
+After requiring 'autoconfig' you should expect `ApplicationConfig` structure that will contain all the information.
-ApplicationConfig.web.hostname call will return "the.production.com".
+In production environment `ApplicationConfig.web.hostname` call will return `the.production.com`.

 ## Advance Example